Revealing – How Much Of Your Immune System In Your Gut?

 Your immune system is not one organ in the body but a complex system of special organs, cells and chemicals.

-White blood cells, antibodies, the complement system, the lymphatic system – the lymphatic system is made up of the thymus, spleen and lymph nodes; and the bone marrow.
+White blood cells, antibodies, the complement system, and the lymphatic system – the lymphatic system is made up of the thymus, spleen, lymph nodes, and bone marrow.

 Looking at these elements in a little detail: